Auctions are fast paced and can be stressful for those involved. It’s important to understand your role and obligations as a licensee.

 Can pre-auction offers be withdrawn?

-A 2016 Real Estate Agents Disciplinary Tribunal considered the impact of a purchaser signing a pre-auction offer.
+A 2016 Disciplinary Tribunal considered the impact of a purchaser signing a pre-auction offer.

-The purchaser of a property for sale by auction signed a pre-auction offer which restricted him from withdrawing the offer for a set period.
+The purchaser of a property for sale by auction signed a pre-auction offer, which was accepted by the vendor and restricted him from withdrawing the offer for a set period.
 The purchaser subsequently attempted to withdraw his offer, but this was refused by the agency.
 The auction for the property was brought forward, and the purchaser’s offer was used as the opening bid.
 There were no other bids on the property, and the property was sold to the purchaser.